 Email marketing is one of the most powerful tools in a digital marketer’s toolbox.
 It can help generate new leads and eventually nurture them into customers.

-According to HubSpot, email marketing has an ROI of 4300%.
-But there’s serious work needed to realize the ROI from email marketing.
+Despite the high ROI, there’s serious work needed to realize the ROI from email marketing.

 If you want email marketing to succeed, you need to send your emails to the right people at the right time and build an email list that is constantly engaged.